embellics-ai/app/WIDGET_API_KEY_FIX.md

 The test file (`docs/widget-simple-test.html`) had an **old API key** that no longer exists in the database:

 ```
-OLD KEY: embellics_de81b5ae9282712cd1f55247f5cfa3a67e9431793d96aea5bda96d17ca729729
+OLD KEY: embellics_[REDACTED]
 ```

-This key had the correct prefix (`embellics_de81b5ae`) but the full key value didn't match what was in the database anymore.
+This key had the correct prefix but the full key value didn't match what was in the database anymore.
 This is because:

 1. API keys are hashed and stored in the database for security
 2. The full key is only shown ONCE when created